 As a person ages, often the memory begins to fade.
 There doesn’t have to be a specific diagnosis of dementia in order for a person to feel the isolating and frightened feelings that come with the onset of memory loss.
 Music therapy is defined by the purposeful intention for a person to recall memories, engage with others, and not feel as secluded.

 Due to the type of music played or the particular song selected, a therapist or a loved one can gauge a person’s reaction to understand if the memory they’re having is painful, happy, or one that doesn’t make them connect at all.
-This form of communication may seem insubstantial, but it can mean everything for people who cannot talk at all.
+This form of communication may seem insubstantial, but for people who are unable to talk at all, it can mean everything.

 Benefits of Music Therapy for Seniors